-7.1 Eligibility
+7.1.
+Eligibility

-- 7.1.1 A competitor is eligible for any WWT event if he meets the following conditions: - (i) The competitor holds a valid membership with the GWA WWT. - (ii) The competitor has a personal medical insurance with worldwide coverage.
-A valid membership card or certificate, or other satisfactory evidence of worldwide medical coverage may be requested. - (iii) The competitor cannot hold responsible the WWT, the GWA or the event-organizer for any claims for damages as a consequence of the competitor not having sufficient personal medical insurance. - (iv) The competitor cannot hold responsible the WWT, the GWA or the event-organizer for any legal liabilities and/or any claims for damages caused by third parties to the competitor. - (vi) The competitor complies with World Sailing Federation Regulation, Eligibility Code. - 7.1.2 The WWT Representative will look after all entries.
-Although allocated wildcard positions can be awarded by the Event Organizer or the National Association.
+A competitor is eligible for any WWT event if he meets the following conditions:

+- 7.1.1.
+The competitor holds a valid membership with the GWA WWT. - 7.1.2.
+The competitor has a personal medical insurance with worldwide coverage.
+A valid membership card or certificate, or other

-- 7.1.3 The Rulebook specifies the maximum number of 48 competitors registered for a WWT Surf Freestyle discipline, and 80 competitors in the Surf Race discipline, including the wildcards, though these may be modified in the Race Notice - 7.1.4 The Race Notice will give the specifications and information regarding registration. - 7.1.5 In order to enter the event, parental consent / authorization must be received for all competitors who are under the age of 18 years old at the registration date. - 7.1.6.
+- satisfactory evidence of worldwide medical coverage may be requested. - 7.1.3.
+The competitor cannot hold responsible the WWT, the GWA or the event-organiser for any claims for damages as a consequence of the competitor not having sufficient personal medical insurance. - 7.1.4.
+The WWT Representative will look after all entries.
+Although allocated wildcard positions can be awarded by the Event Organizer or the National Association. - 7.1.5.
+The Rulebook specifies the maximum number of 48 competitors registered for a WWT Surf-Freestyle discipline, and 80 competitors in the Surf-Slalom discipline, including the wildcards, though these may be modified in the Race Notice. - 7.1.6.
+The Race Notice will give the specifications and information regarding registration. - 7.1.7.
+In order to enter the event, parental consent / authorisation must be received for all competitors who are under the age of 18 years old at the registration date. - 7.1.8.
 The right to refuse the registration of any individual whose participation is not in the best interest of the event or the sport is reserved by the WWT.

-7.2 Entry procedure and Registration
+7.2.
+Entry procedure and Registration

-- 7.2.1 All competitors planning to enter a WWT event shall pre-register online through the registration page linked to the GWA website or by other means to be specified by the GWA Sports Commission, no later than the published closing date for entries for that specific event.

-Ultimately it is the competitors' responsibility to pre-register or to apply for an entry for an event and to ensure that the application has been received timely and correctly. - 7.2.2 A pre-registered and/or qualified competitor failing to show at the event without advance notice may be given a fine according to rule 11.2 fine schedules and may have his next events entry applications cancelled. - 7.2.3.
+- 7.2.1.
+All competitors planning to enter a WWT event shall pre-register online through the registration page linked to the GWA website or by other means to be specified by the GWA Sports Commission, no later than the published closing date for entries for that specific event. - Ultimately it is the competitors' responsibility to pre-register or to apply for an entry for an event and to ensure that the application has been received timely and correctly. - 7.2.2.
+A pre-registered and/or qualified competitor failing to show at the event without advance notice may be given a fine according to rule 11.2 fine schedules and may have his next events entry applications cancelled. - 7.2.3.
 Entry forms for event registration must be signed and completed by the time stated in the Race Notice.
-Exceptions can only be granted by the WWT Representative. - 7.2.4 If a competitor is unable to complete registration at the published time and place in the Race Notice for reasons beyond their control, then the competitor should contact the WWT Representative with details of their delay, and must gain consent for their registration period to be extended.
-Evidence must be supplied to support reasons showing that the circumstances are out of the competitor's control.
+Exceptions can only be granted by the WWT Representative.

+7.2.4.
+If a competitor is unable to complete registration at the published time and place in the Race Notice for reasons beyond their control, then the competitor should contact the WWT Representative with details of their delay, and must gain consent for their registration period to be extended.
+Evidence must be supplied to support reasons showing that the circumstances are out of the competitors control.
 Failure to comply with the above will prohibit a competitor from entering the event.

-7.3 Membership
+7.3.
+Membership